 • Approve: This triggers a frictionless transaction approval.

-• Review: This suspends the transaction and requires a manual review.
+• Block and Review: This suspends the transaction and requires a manual review (here to learn more on this use case)

 • Decline: This declines the transaction.

-To convert the global score into an outcome, a scenario defines two thresholds:
+To convert the global score into an outcome, a scenario defines three thresholds:

 1. A maximum score until which the outcome will be Approve.